-- Description: WMV is a native file format introducted by Microsoft.
-It's naturally supported and made compatible with all of the Windows-operating or based system, program and software.
+- Description: WMV is a native file format introduced by Microsoft.
+It's naturally supported and made compatible with all of the Windows-operating or based systems, programs, and software.

 - Causes of Failed Playback: The main reason would be the video codec used for compression is not supported or recognized.
 Therefore, you'll need to download the required codec.